Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Summary and outlook

 A general feature of this task is the need to incorporate error estimates from theory or learned from data.
 In our toy model, we exploit analytic solutions for the full integral and for small $g$ and large $g$ expansions.
 Analytic knowledge of these expansions enables credible error estimates; in practice we simulate different levels of credibility with ``uninformative'' and ``informative'' error models, see Fig.~\ref{fig:errorcomparison} for an example.
 By changing the order of each expansion, we can adjust the gap between their individual regions of highest validity as a function of $g$.
 Thus this problem serves as a prototype for combining predictive models with different patterns of coverage across the full input domain of interest.

 We have explored a sequence of BMM strategies.
 In Sec.~\ref{sec:LMM} we considered linear mixtures of PPDs, following Coleman~\cite{Coleman}, using the informative error model and parametric mixing with a switching model (see Fig.~\ref{fig:pwcosine}).
-We identified pitfalls with this approach when it is necessary to ``mind the gap''; in particular, in determining the crossover, including the theory error from the expansions only was insufficient to account for deficiencies in the intermediate description.
+We identified pitfalls with this approach when it is necessary to ``mind the gap''; in particular, when the gap is large, this approach does not yield a statistically consistent result for the intermediate region.
 The linear mixture model did produce a PPD with good empirical coverage properties for high-order expansions.
+Perhaps unsurprisingly, it is easier to bridge the gap when the gap is small.

 While reaching such high orders is unlikely to be realistic for physics applications, linear mixing may be an appropriate procedure when the domains of applicability overlap significantly.
-Competing EFT expansions provides an example, such as those for pionless and chiral EFT in the few-nucleon problem.
+Many discussions about what to do in the region between the two expansions become moot if the expansions share a region in which both are convergent.
+Competing EFT expansions provides an example, such as those for pionless and chiral effective field theory (EFT) in the few-nucleon problem.

 In Sec.~\ref{sec:gaussians} we considered localized bivariate mixing, with each model weighted by its precision (inverse variance) to incorporate the theory uncertainty.
 Here we found good but rather conservative empirical coverage and a non-intuitive mean prediction for our model problem: where we expected a more-or-less straight joining of the limiting expansions the mean curves were significantly curved.
-These are not, however, failures because they correctly reflect the limited prior information about the behavior of the truncation error in the gap, as we used only the small-$g$ and large-$g$ expansions to inform the mixture.
-In that case, the sinusoidal behavior of the mean is not ruled out.
+These are not, however, failures because they correctly reflect the limited prior information about the behavior of the function in the gap.
+Since we used only the small-$g$ and large-$g$ expansions to inform the mixture, sinusoidal behavior of the mean is not ruled out, and is seen in Fig.~\ref{fig:bivgauss_vertical}.
+The small- and large-$g$ expansions themselves do not preclude a rapid change in the region where neither is valid.